 Police also exhumed another boyfriend, Gerald Dossett, but no charges were filed for his death.

-Judy was the defendant in three three trials: the murders of Goodyear and Morris, and attempting to murder Gentry.
+Judy was the defendant in three trials: the murders of Goodyear and Morris, and attempting to murder Gentry.

 Incredibly, a jury acquitted Judy and her son James, for John Gentry’s attempted murder.